Thursday, March 28, 2024 | Rhythm City Casino | Davenport, IA

 The annual fundraising dinner, Women Fighting Hunger, brings passionate women together who share River Bend Food Bank’s mission to build hunger-free communities.
 Women (and men) from all across our region enjoy the opportunity to network, share a meal, and hear from female leaders about actionable ways to get involved in fighting hunger.

-At the event, enjoy:
+At the 4th Annual Women Fighting Hunger event, you’ll enjoy:

-- Raffles for unique, customized gift baskets
+- Raffles for unique, customized gift baskets.

-- Networking with passionate, community leaders
+- Networking with passionate, community leaders.

 - Learning about how we can work together to build a hunger-free community for generations to come!

 OUR 2024 KEYNOTE SPEAKER: ERIN GRUWELL

 INSPIRATIONAL EDUCATOR & AUTHOR OF THE FREEDOM WRITERS

 Erin Gruwell helped students “written off” by the system harness the power of education to graduate high school.
 Her dedication to her students resulted in the publication of The Freedom Writers Diary.